Chapter 16.16

 16.16.130 Mitigation sequencing.

-A. Minimizing impacts by limiting the degree or magnitude of the action by using appropriate technology, or by taking affirmative steps to avoid or reduce the impact;
+B. Minimizing impacts by limiting the degree or magnitude of the action by using appropriate technology, or by taking affirmative steps to avoid or reduce impacts;

-B. Rectifying the impact by repairing, rehabilitating, or restoring the affected sensitive area(s) and/or buffer(s);
+C. Rectifying the impact by repairing, rehabilitating, or restoring the affected environment;

-C. Reducing or eliminating the impact or hazard over time through preservation and/or maintenance operations;
+D. Reducing or eliminating the impact over time through preservation and/or maintenance operations;

-D. Compensating for the impact by replacing, enhancing, or providing substitute sensitive areas and/or buffers; and
+E. Compensating for the impact by replacing, enhancing, or providing substitute critical areas and/or buffers; and/or

 16.16.140 Timing.

-A. All work approved or mitigation required by a sensitive areas permit shall be completed prior to the final inspection and occupancy of a project or sooner as prescribed by the planning director.
+C. All work approved or mitigation required by a critical areas permit shall be completed prior to the final inspection and occupancy of a project or sooner as prescribed by the planning director.

 16.16.150 Bond requirements.